-Martin Luther King, Jr. Birthday Celebration 2013
+Martin Luther King, Jr. Poster Exhibition 2021

 I have the audacity to believe that peoples everywhere can have three meals a day for their bodies, education, and culture for their minds, and dignity, equality, and freedom for their spirits…